Here you will find details about the research activities developed by our group.

 We are always interested in hearing from fellow scientists wishing to work with us or potential students wishing to study with us.

-Exploring the limits of physical resolution and understanding the behavior and properties of materials at the nanoscale are the central aims of the research carried out....Read more
+Exploring the limits of physical resolution and understanding the behavior and properties of materials at the nanoscale are the central aims of the....Read more

-The GON develops several research activities involving the use of optics and lasers in the most diverse fields of knowledge.
-This field includes the study of...Read more
+he GON develops several research activities involving the use of optics and lasers in the most diverse fields of knowledge.
+This field includes...Read more

-High quality large scale fabrication of cellular scaffolds, with three-dimensional resolution comparable to cell size, is an important task to enable applications...Read more
+High quality large scale fabrication of cellular scaffolds, with three-dimensional resolution comparable to cell size, is an important task to enable...Read more

 We specialize in state-of-the-art material characterization methodologies and techniques.
-The researches are conducted to evaluate the healthiness and reliability....Read more
+The researches are conducted to evaluate the....Read more

 Our lab for samples preparation is very well equipped: chemistry lab with two...Read more

 Our Spectroscopy Facility offers a wide range of analytical instrumentation for...Read more

 We have X-ray and SEM laboratories that are maintained as multi-user facilities...Read more

 This lab provides a number of different scanning probe microscopy techniques...Read more